web statistics

 Michael Panontin

-The Looking Glass formed in the Niagara Peninsula in 1967, and it certainly didn't take long for their riveting live sets to get noticed.
+The Looking Glass formed in the Niagara Peninsula in the spring of 1968, and it certainly didn't take long for their riveting live sets to get noticed.

 "The Looking Glass, from St. Catharines, are probably the most stimulating and animated rock-a-blues revue-type shows on the continent," RPM magazine raved in its 26 Aug 1968 issue.
 "It's obvious, from their delivery and tightness, that they've spent many hours together.
 Their act is well calculated to excite.
 They tend to build a frenzy pitch with each of their uptempo numbers.
 Their lighting system is superb.
 Their set (stage) is completely portable and includes a curtained-off area from where the group makes its entry."